ATTN: For more information about a Medicare Fraud Scheme Regarding Genetic Testing - Click Here.

 Your health history can have an impact on your likelihood of developing testicular cancer.
 While risk factors may increase your chances of getting a disease, their presence doesn't guarantee that it will happen (and, conversely, their absence doesn't guarantee that it won't).

 There are several risk factors for testicular cancer.
-If you believe that you may be at risk, it's always best to speak to your doctor about it.
+If you believe that you may be at risk, it's always best to speak to your doctor.

 The following risk factors should be considered while you try to determine your likelihood of developing testicular cancer: